zerebos/BetterDiscordAddons/Plugins/BetterRoleColors/README.md

 Adds server-based role colors to typing, voice, popouts, modals and more!
 For support and update announcements you can visit [Zere's server](https://bit.ly/ZeresServer).

-## What's New

-### Updated Method

-After exploring some react data with DevilBro (Mirco)#4401 I was able to come up with a new way to collect and process the role color data.
-This release should be much much faster.

 ### Mentions

 Now you can optionally color mentions for users to match their roles in the server.